Blinn College

-Blinn College is a public junior college in Brenham, Texas, with additional campuses in Bryan, Schulenburg, and Sealy.
-Brenham is Blinn's main campus, with dormitories and apartments.
+Blinn College is a public junior college in Brenham, Texas, with additional campuses in Bryan, Schulenburg, Sealy, and Waller.
+Brenham is Blinn's original and main campus, with housing and athletics.

 History

-Blinn was established as Mission Institute in 1884 by the Southern German Conference of the Methodist denomination.
-It became coeducational in 1888 when it began admitting women.
-In 1889, the institute's name was changed to Blinn Memorial College in honor of the Reverend Christian Blinn of New York, who had donated a considerable sum of money to make the school possible.
-In 1927, the Board of Trustees, under leadership of President Philip Deschner, organized a junior college.
-In 1930, Blinn merged with Southwestern University of Georgetown, Texas.
-In 1934, a new charter was procured by the citizens of Brenham, and a private nonsectarian junior college was organized as Blinn College with nine regents as the board of control.
+Blinn was founded in 1883 as Mission Institute by local minister Carl Urbantke with an original class of three ministerial students.
+It was affiliated with the Southern German Conference of the Methodist Episcopal Church, and became coeducational in 1888.
+In 1889, the institute's name was changed to Blinn Memorial College in honor of the Reverend Christian Blinn, who had donated a considerable sum of money to make the school possible.
+Blinn was a wealthy minister and immigrant from Germany, who funded several German Methodist efforts, including the building of the Blinn Memorial Methodist Episcopal Church in New York City.

+In 1927, the board of trustees, under leadership of President Philip Deschner, organized a junior college.
+In 1930, Blinn merged with Southwestern University of Georgetown.
+In 1934, a new charter was procured by the citizens of Brenham, and a private, nonsectarian junior college was organized as Blinn College, with nine regents as the board of control.
 In February 1937, all connections with Southwestern University and the Methodist denominations were severed.

 On June 8, 1937, voters in Washington County levied a property tax for the creation of a public junior college district.
 Blinn thus became the first county-owned junior college district in Texas.
-The college continues to operate as one of the largest of some fifty public community college districts in Texas.
+The college continues to operate as one of the largest of some 50 public community college districts in Texas.
 After some early struggles (including the campus nearly closing in 1946 due to fiscal issues), the college began to grow and do well under the leadership of Dr. Thomas Morris Spencer, one of the early public junior college pioneers in Texas.
-When he left the college in 1957 it was on a firm fiscal footing.
+When he left the college in 1957, it was on a firm fiscal footing.